JustinMLu/JustinMLu/README.md

 ### Hey, I'm Justin Lu

-I'm a Robotics Master's student at the University of Michigan with a strong foundation in computer science and a passion for advancing robotics and AI.
-With experience in cutting-edge robotics research and software engineering, I specialize in creating innovative solutions that bridge simulation and real-world robotics.
-Whether developing high-fidelity simulations or fine-tuning algorithms for agile robot control, I aim to make technology smarter, faster, and more impactful. 🌟
+I'm a Robotics Master's student at the University of Michigan with a strong foundation in computer science and a passion for walking robotics.
+With experience in cutting-edge robotics research and software engineering, I specialize in working with artificla intelligence, simulations and real-world robotics.
+Whether chipping away at dev work or continuing my work on agile robot control, I aim to make technology smarter, faster, and cooler.
+After all, it beats doing frontend! 🌟

 ---